-On March 8, 2013, Mr. Ted Kelly of Burns & McDonnell met with representatives of NAES Corporation to discuss the condition of the McKee Run and VanSant generating stations.
-Mr. Kenneth Beard, the Plant O&M Manager, coordinated the visit along with Mr. Vince Scire, the Plant Administration and Environmental Health & Safety Manager.
+On April 17, 2014, Mr. Ted Kelly of Burns & McDonnell met with representatives of NAES Corporation to discuss the condition of the McKee Run and VanSant generating stations.
+Mr. Kenneth Beard, the Plant O&M Manager, coordinated the visit along with Mr. Vince Scire, the Plant Manager.

+3.2.1.1 Description

-3.2.1.1 Description: McKee Run consists of three units.
-Units 1 and 2 were originally coalfired units, which began operations in 1961 and 1962, respectively.
+McKee Run consists of three units.
+Units 1 and 2 were originally coal-fired units, which began operations in 1961 and 1962, respectively.
 In 1972, these units were converted to burn No. 6 fuel oil.
 Units 1 and 2 each have rated capacities of 17 MW.
 Unit 3 began operations in 1975 and was designed to fire No. 6 fuel oil and natural gas.
 Unit 3 has a rated capacity of 102 MW.
 In FY 2008, the City began work to convert all three units at McKee Run to burn No. 2 fuel oil in order to reduce pollution from the plant.
 To date, the necessary upgrades and new equipment had been installed allowing each of the units to burn both natural gas and No. 2 fuel oil.

 VanSant consists of a simple cycle combustion turbine with a rated capacity of 39 MW.
 This unit commenced operation in 1991.
 VanSant remains unmanned, except when it is dispatched into service.
 On the occasions when the unit is dispatched, personnel from McKee Run are transferred to VanSant to startup and operate the unit.

-3.2.1.2 Management and Organization: Station management is very well organized and knowledgeable.
+3.2.1.2 Management and Organization

+Station management is very well organized and knowledgeable.
 Personnel take a logical approach to the operation and maintenance of the generation facilities.
 Mr. Vince Scire serves as the Plant Manager.
-The management/leadership team consists of eight members including Mr. Scire.
-The Administrative & Employee Health and Safety Manager, Material Management Coordinator, and O&M Manager, all report directly to Mr. Scire.
-An Administrative Specialist position is currently open at the plant.
-This position is part of the management/leadership team as well.
+The management/leadership team consists of eight positions including Mr. Scire's position.
+The Administrative Manager, O&M Manager, Compliance Coordinator, and Materials Coordinator, all report directly to Mr. Scire.
+One Operations Supervisor and two Day Shift Operator positions are currently open at the plant.
+The open Operations Supervisor position is part of the management/leadership team.

-The O&M Manager oversees a Maintenance Supervisor, a Compliance Specialist and four Operations teams.
+The O&M Manager oversees a Maintenance Supervisor and four Operations teams.
 Each operations team consists of two supervisors and three operators working 12-hour rotating shifts.
 Two operators work eight-hour flex time shifts Monday through Friday, and fill in as needed.
 The maintenance team consists of a planner, a supervisor and five employees working eight-hour shifts.
 The operations and maintenance personnel are all union employees.
 The relationship between the union and management was reported to be excellent.
-McKee Run is currently at a staff level of 28 employees, with 32 approved positions.
+McKee Run is currently at a staff level of 29 employees, with 32 approved positions.

+3.2.1.3 Safety

-3.2.1.3 Safety: "Safety First" is an overall theme and attitude of the Electric Division.
-Nearmiss incidents are documented, reviewed, and corrective follow-up actions are taken as required with an employee-run safety committee actively in place.
+"Safety First" is an overall theme and attitude of the Electric Division.
+Near-miss incidents are documented, reviewed, and corrective follow-up actions are taken as required with an employee-run safety committee actively in place.
 This committee conducts monthly safety meetings, completes safety equipment inspections, and defines and implements tasks to improve safety in all areas.
 Members of the safety committee complete periodic visual inspections of employee work activities utilizing an observation checklist to detail their findings.
 Recorded observations are discussed and infractions corrected.
 Safety is the first topic discussed at all meetings at the generating plant.
 An indoctrination video emphasizing safety is shown to all visitors when entering the Station.

-There were no restricted work days or lost time accidents reported in FY 2012.
+There were no restricted work days or lost time accidents reported in FY 2013.
 NAES ended the year with 51,786 man-hours worked with no OSHA recordable accidents.